 - compensation for the loss of the deceased’s companionship and support.

-The owner of a restaurant has the duty to keep its premises safe for customers and staff.
-For example, owners breach this duty when:
+The owner of a restaurant has the duty to keep its premises safe for staff, customers, and prospective customers.
+Ten examples of when owners breach this duty are when:

 - they fail to keep the premises up to code, including entries and exits, fire escapes, flooring, etc.;

-- they take too long to remedy a hazard (such as a spill or a leak) that they have – or should have had – actual or constructive notice of;
+- they take too long to remedy a hazard that they have – or should have had – actual or constructive notice of;

 - they use broken or unstable furniture (chairs, tables, bar stools, etc.);